davemarceau/dadgamer/PacthNotes.md

+# 0.5: Pages added to new game search results (2023-03-22)

+- Added the support for multiple pages of search results for easier navigation
+- The new pages display allowed to update the maximum search results from 50 to 500
+- Updated the profile menu to close on click both on options and outside the menu

 # v0.4: Calendar updates and platforms support (2023-03-08)

 - Added filter and sort options to the games available to be added as sessions on the calendar